macOS keyboard shortcuts for Windows

 Mac OS X vs. Ubuntu: Software installation

 Installing software under a desktop OS should be a quick and easy task.
 Although systems such as pkgsrc—which build software from its source code—are very convenient some times, they get really annoying on desktops because problems pop up more often than desired and builds take hours to complete.
 In my opinion, a desktop end user must not ever need to build software by himself; if he needs to, someone in the development chain failed.
+Fortunately the two systems I’m comparing seem to have resolved this issue: all general software is available in binary form.

-October 1, 2006 · Tags: macos, ubuntu
+October 1, 2006 · Tags: <a href="/tags/macos">macos</a>, <a href="/tags/ubuntu">ubuntu</a>

 Continue reading (about 4 minutes)